granito-source/concordion/README.md

-# concordion
+# Concordion Extensions

-Concordion integration with dependency injection containers
+A collection of Concordion extensions and integrations with various dependency injection frameworks.